Analog of Satake-Baily-Borel for period maps: Compatibility of weight closures

 \subsection{The commuting $\fsl(2)$'s}

-Our constructions are defined over the open strata $Z_I^*$.
-We will need to see that these strata-wise constructions satisfying certain compatibility conditions in order to obtain the properties asserted in the lemmas above.
-The key technical result here is the $\tSL(2)$ orbit theorem \cite{\CKS}.
+Our constructions are defined over the open strata $Z_I^*$, and we will need to see that these strata-wise constructions satisfy certain compatibility conditions in order to establish Lemma \ref{L:PhiI}.
+The conditions are consequences of the $\tSL(2)$ orbit theorem \cite{\CKS}.
 We briefly review the theorem, and then discuss consequences.

 Suppose that $Z_J \subset Z_I$; equivalently, $I \subset J$.
-To begin we assume that we have a local coordinate chart centered at $b \in Z_J^*$ with local monodromy cone $\s = \s_J$ generated by $N_1,\ldots, N_k$ as in \S\ref{S:not-vhs}.
+To begin we assume that we have a local coordinate chart centered at $b \in Z_J^*$ with local monodromy cone $\s_J$ generated by $N_1,\ldots, N_k$ as in \S\ref{S:vhs}.
 Given $I \subset J = \{1,\ldots,k\}$, let $\s_I$ be the face of $\s_J$ generated by the $N_i$, with $i \in I$.
 Define

-Given this data, the $\tSL(2)$ orbit theorem \cite{\CKS} produces ``commuting $\fsl_2$--pairs
+Given this data, the $\tSL(2)$ orbit theorem \cite{\CKS} produces \emph{commuting $\fsl_2$--pairs}

 These pairs have following properties: $N_I$ and $Y_I$ commute with $\hat N_J$ and $\hat Y_J$; and there is a $(Y_I,\hat Y_J)$--eigenspace decomposition $\fg_\bC = \op\,\fg_{a,b}$,

 with integer eigenvalues $a,b$ that splits the weight filtrations